Industry

 Long-term managed services for manufacturing operations

 Manufacturing HCM operations are operationally demanding in a specific way: they have to be right every pay period, every shift change, every labor-hour reconciliation, without exception.
 A miscalculated overtime rule for fifty plant-floor employees creates immediate operational and trust problems.
 A missed integration to the ERP creates downstream cost accounting issues that surface in financial close.
 The work has to run reliably, indefinitely, against operational rhythms that don't pause for system disruptions.
-We've delivered multi-year managed services engagements for manufacturing operations spanning plant-floor time tracking, shift scheduling, integration monitoring, and the configuration changes that follow operational events.
-The relationship outlasts platform generations — managed services on a current-generation HCM platform often becomes managed services on the next-generation platform when the client decides to modernize, with the same firm carrying configuration knowledge through the transition.
+We've delivered multi-year managed services engagements for manufacturing operations spanning plant-floor time tracking, shift scheduling, integration monitoring, and the configuration changes that follow operational events: new plants, new ERP versions, new shift patterns, mergers and divestitures.
+The relationship outlasts platform generations.
+Managed services on a current-generation HCM platform often becomes managed services on the next-generation platform when the client decides to modernize, with the same firm carrying configuration knowledge through the transition.

 Frequently asked